len-sla/ffmpeg-whisper/README.md

 ![gradio1](gradio1.JPG)

-If you need to quckly get overview of what particular conversation, mp4, mp4 is all about there is ready to use nootbook as example 2.5h mp3 file was taken  https://hubermanlab.com/how-to-breathe-correctly-for-optimal-health-mood-learning-and-performance/ from well known Dr. Huberman ( Stanford) then transcribed and summarised with google Pegasus summariser
+If you need to quickly get overview of what particular conversation, mp4, mp4 is all about there is ready to use nootbook as example 2.5h mp3 file was taken  https://hubermanlab.com/how-to-breathe-correctly-for-optimal-health-mood-learning-and-performance/ from well known Dr. Huberman ( Stanford) then transcribed and summarised with google Pegasus summariser
 ![whisper in jupyterlab](wh.gif)